processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

 ## Processing Library Template

-This subproject's target was to create an as-intuitive-as-possible Gradle-based library template.
-The existing `processing-library-template` was based on Ant and Eclipse, both technologies that have been superceded by Gradle and Intellij/VS Code, respectively.
+This project's target was to create an as-intuitive-as-possible, Gradle-based library template.
+The existing `processing-library-template` was based on Ant and Eclipse, and both technologies that have been superceded by Gradle and Intellij/VS Code, respectively.
 The existing `processing-library-template-gradle` seemed to take a design approach of eliminating any interactions by the user with Gradle scripts, opting instead to have the user input all relevant build parameters into a config